IMCC Journal of Science

 Schedule of Publication and Circulation

 IMCC Journal of Science is published in online and print biannually.
-Both online and print publication shall be scheduled in the fourth week of June and December.
+Both online and print publication shall be scheduled in the last week of June and December.
 There shall be at least five papers per volume excluding the entries in the Editorial Section.

 Indexing